CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 | `min_level`             | The level at which the spell is cast.
 Spells cast by monsters do not gain levels like player spells.
 | `cooldown `             | How often the monster can cast this spell
 | `monster_message`       | Message to print when the spell is cast, replacing the `message` in the spell definition.
 Dynamic fields correspond to `<Monster Display Name> / <Spell Name> / <Target name>`.
-| `forbidden_effects_any` | Array of effect ids, if the monster has any one the attack can't trigger.
+| `forbidden_effects_any` | Array of effect IDs, if the monster has any one the attack can't trigger.
-| `forbidden_effects_all` | Array of effect ids, if the monster has every effect the attack can't trigger.
+| `forbidden_effects_all` | Array of effect IDs, if the monster has every effect the attack can't trigger.
-| `required_effects_any`  | Array of effect ids, the monster needs any one for the attack to trigger.
+| `required_effects_any`  | Array of effect IDs, the monster needs any one for the attack to trigger.
-| `required_effects_all`  | Array of effect ids, the monster needs every effect for the attack to trigger.
+| `required_effects_all`  | Array of effect IDs, the monster needs every effect for the attack to trigger.
 | `allow_no_target`       | Bool, default false.
 If true the monster will cast it even without a hostile target.

-### Enchantments
+## Enchantments

 | Identifier                  | Description
 |---                          |---
 | `id`                        | Unique ID.
 Must be one continuous word, use underscores if necessary.
-| `has`                       | How an enchantment determines if it is in the right location in order to qualify for being active.
-"WIELD" - when wielded in your hand * "WORN" - when worn as armor * "HELD" - when in your inventory
+| `has`                       | How an enchantment determines if it is in the right location in order to qualify for being active.  `WIELD` when wielded in your hand, `WORN` when worn as armor, `HELD` when in your inventory.
-| `condition`                 | How an enchantment determines if you are in the right environments in order for the enchantment to qualify for being active. * "ALWAYS" - Always and forevermore * "DIALOG_CONDITION" - ACTIVE whenever the dialog condition in `condition` is true * "ACTIVE" - whenever the item, mutation, bionic, or whatever the enchantment is attached to is active. * "INACTIVE" - whenever the item, mutation, bionic, or whatever the enchantment is attached to is inactive.
+| `condition`                 | Determines the environment where the enchantment is active. `ALWAYS` is active always and forevermore, `DIALOG_CONDITION - ACTIVE` whenever the dialog condition in `condition` is true, `ACTIVE` whenever the item, mutation, bionic, or whatever the enchantment is attached to is active, `INACTIVE` whenever the item, mutation, bionic, or whatever the enchantment is attached to is inactive.
-| `hit_you_effect`            | A spell that activates when you melee_attack a creature.
-The spell is centered on the location of the creature unless self = true, then it is centered on your location.
-Follows the template for defining "fake_spell"
+| `hit_you_effect`            | A spell that activates when you `melee_attack` a creature.
+The spell is centered on the location of the creature unless `"hit_self": true`, then it is centered on your location.
+Follows the template for defining `fake_spell`.
 | `hit_me_effect`             | A spell that activates when you are hit by a creature.
 The spell is centered on your location.
-Follows the template for defining "fake_spell"
+Follows the template for defining `fake_spell`
 | `intermittent_activation`   | Spells that activate centered on you depending on the duration.
-The spells follow the "fake_spell" template.
+The spells follow the `fake_spell` template.
 | `values`                    | Anything that is a number that can be modified.
-The id field is required, and "add" and "multiply" are optional.
-A "multiply" value of -1 is -100% and a multiply of 2.5 is +250%.
-Add is always before multiply.
-See allowed id below.
+The ID field is required, `add` and `multiply` are optional.
+A `multiply` value of -1 is -100% and 2.5 is +250%.  `add` is always applied before `multiply`.
+Allowed ID values are shown below.

 ```json